lowRISC/opentitan/doc/ug/dv_methodology/index.md

 *  Spawn jobs via LSF to leverage compute resources at one's disposal
 *  Run resource intensive simulations without impacting daytime development
 *  Collect and merge coverage
-*  Publish dv_plan-annotated regression and coverage results in the regression dashboard
+*  Publish DV plan-annotated regression and coverage results in the regression dashboard

 To re-iterate, these capabilities do not exist yet, but they will be made available soon.
 One of the key requirements of nightly regressions is to complete overnight, so that the results are available for analysis and triage the next morning.